 All tuition for credits, labs and books are covered, and students are granted the same privileges as other CCC students.
 However, room and board are not included.

 The regional business partners are committed to serving as mentors for students throughout their program career, meeting with them in person and by virtual communication, as well as guiding internships and putting graduates in line for jobs within their companies.
-Participating companies are: Corning Inc., Hilliard Corp., Cameron Manufacturing and Design, Hardinge Inc., Vulcraft Group, Dresser-Rand, Southerntier Custom Fabricators, Guthrie Corning Hospital, Arnot Health, Chemung County Health Department and Hunt Engineers, Architects and Surveyors.
+Participating companies are: Corning Incorporated, Hilliard Corporation, Cameron Manufacturing and Design, Hardinge Incorporated, Vulcraft Group, Dresser-Rand A Siemens Business, Southerntier Custom Fabricators, Guthrie Corning Hospital, Arnot Health, Chemung County Health Department and Hunt Engineers, Architects and Surveyors.

 "At schools like P-TECH... students will graduate with a high school diploma and an associate degree...
 We need to give every American student opportunities like this."
 President Barack Obama